31 COMMON CAR PROBLEMS & ISSUES

-We've already covered uneven tire wear on this list, but there's another tire-related vehicle issue that's worth mentioning: tire pressure issues.
+We've already covered uneven tire wear on this list, but another tire-related vehicle issue is worth mentioning: tire pressure issues.
 Most vehicles today have incorporated tire pressure sensors, which will alert drivers when psi levels are too low.
-However, there aren't sensors to alert drivers to when tire pressure is too high.
-Either way, tire pressure irregularities can lead to uneven tread wear and even pose a safety issue.
-Tires that have low levels of psi will wear faster, while tires that have elevated psi levels risk blowing out and have a greater risk of hydroplaning.
+However, there aren't sensors to alert drivers when tire pressure is too high.
+Either way, tire pressure irregularities can lead to uneven tread wear and pose a safety issue.
+Tires with low levels of psi will wear faster, while tires with elevated psi levels risk blowing out and have a greater risk of hydroplaning.
 You can see why you want to ensure your tire pressure levels are as close to what the manufacturer recommends at all times.
-Pay special attention to your psi levels in periods of cold weather, as most tires can experience up to a 1 psi dip for every 10 degree drop in temperature.
+Pay special attention to your psi levels during cold weather, as most tires can experience up to a 1 psi dip for every 10-degree drop in temperature.
 Conversely, when the weather gets warmer, psi has the tendency to increase.
 It's a good idea to get into the habit of checking your psi levels every few weeks.

 Depending on the time of year and the climate you live in, changes in tire pressure can be a major annoyance to deal with; however, VERY important to maintain.